 American Medical Association [homepage on the Internet].
 Chicago: The Association; c1995-2002 [cited 2005 Apr 20].
 Group and Faculty Practice Physicians; [about 2 screens].
 Available from: http://www.ama-assn.org/ama/pub/category/1736.html

-Figures should be provided as separate files, not embedded in the main manuscript file.
+Figures should be embedded in the main manuscript file.

 Figures should be sent in JPEG or GIF formats and full color which will produce high quality images in the online edition of the journal.

-Figures should be numbered in the order they are first mentioned in the text, and uploaded in this order.
+Figures should be numbered in the order they are first mentioned in the text.